uma-dev/GCP-course/notes.md

 Is not a GCP service, is lower lever connection who establish a direct path from on-premises network to Google services (network peering).
 It is not typically recommended.

+## Cloud Operations

+### Cloud monitoring

+Works for GCP projects and AWS projects, in order to group all the information from multiple GCP projects you need to create a workspace on the host project and then add other GCP or AWS projects to the workspace.

+What you should know:
+- Are users having any issue?
+- Does db has enough space?
+- Are servers running in optimal capacity?

+Tools that provide:
+- Measures key aspects of services (metrics).
+The default metrics are:
+  - CPU utilization
+  - Disk traffic metrics
+  - Network traffic
+  - Uptime information
+  - For more metrics you can install Cloud monitoring agent on a VM
+- Create visualizations (Graphs and Dashboard)
+- Configure alerts when metrics aren't healthy